raspberrypilearning/getting-started-web-dev/en/step_5.md

 ## Use colour palettes

-When designing your webpage, it is a good idea to use a colour palette.
+When you design a webpage, it is a good idea to use a colour palette.

-Colour palettes help you make a webpage looks appealing with colours that work well together.
+Colour palettes help you make a webpage look appealing with colours that work well together.

 [[[web-colour-palette-variables]]]